972C8/bucket-webapp/README.md

 Furthermore, as a backup, the bucket-webapp-api repository (https://github.com/972C8/bucket-webapp-api) was created to automatically push API changes in Postman to Github.

-**Please check our endpoint design at https://documenter.getpostman.com/view/17679206/UVXerdXY for a user-friendly web-view of the API.**
+**Please check out our endpoint design at https://documenter.getpostman.com/view/17679206/UVXerdXY for a user-friendly web-view of the API.**

 ![](images/bucket-endpoint-design-postman_doublecolumn.png)

 ## Implementation

-After the work was done and the website was running like we wanted we had to implement the se-curity framework and deploy the finished website.
+After the work was done and the website was running like we wanted we had to implement the security framework and deploy the finished website.

 ### Backend Technology